-With Arie’s murder in January 2002, she instead opened Passports, an Asian antiques store in Salisbury, Connecticut.
+Following Arie’s murder in January 2002, she instead opened Passports, an Asian antiques store in Salisbury, Connecticut and reengaged CICC in a senior advisor role.
 What I proposed for China, Iraq and Indonesia—combining education, tech transfer and vocational training—has since emerged as the industry standard for learning design for those active in network-enabled education and training.

 War, Risk & Profit